aldanadp/aldanadp/README.md

 </a>

-This Website contains projects and has a 2KY and vaporwave Design.
-The contact form is donde with PHP
+This Website contains deployed projects.
+It has a 2KY and vaporwave Design.
+The contact form is done with PHP.
 <br>

 [![GitHub Repo](https://github.com/aldanadp/personal-website-adp)